jasperingo/square-fight/README.md

 # SquareFight

-An SDL based game of a squares shooting squares at other squares 🟥❎🟨🚀😎
+A game about a square shooting squares at other squares 🟥❎🟨

 *This application was built on and has only been tested on Windows OS*